List of My Little Pony: Friendship Is Magic characters: Supporting

+Equestrian Royal Family

 Princess Celestia

 Princess Celestia (voiced by Nicole Oliver) is the benevolent ruler of Equestria and Twilight's former mentor.
 She has ruled Equestria for over a thousand years and uses her magic to raise the sun, while her younger sister Luna uses her magic to raise the moon to ensure a night and day cycle.
 She is perhaps the most beloved creature in Equestria, being a staunch proponent of international peace, kindness, and cooperation.
 Very little of her past before Celestia's victory over Discord is known, except that she and Luna discovered the Elements of Harmony.
 With these artifacts and their bearers, Princess Celestia has secured millennia-long, relative peace for a nation.
 Her status as a Alicorn is seen as a symbol of harmony between earth ponies, pegasi, and unicorns.
 She guided Twilight since she was a filly, leading to her eventual destiny as a princess of Equestria.
 Celestia remains a close friend and ally to Twilight after she gained a pair of wings and became a princess.
 During season nine, Celestia and Luna prepares to retire from ruling Equestria so that Twilight can take their place.
 At the end of the show, after Twilight was crowned the new ruler of Equestria, Celestia and Luna retired to Silver Shoals.

-Faust's original concept for Celestia was a queen rather than a princess, but she was changed into a princess because Hasbro thought that "girls assume that Queens are evil [...] and Princesses are good", and that "the perceived youth of a Princess is preferable to consumers".